netdata/netdata/docs/guides/deploy/ansible.md

 ### Edit the `vars/main.yml` file

-In order to claim your node(s) to your Space in Netdata Cloud, and see all their metrics in real-time in [composite charts](/docs/visualize/overview-infrastructure.md) or perform [Metric Correlations](https://learn.netdata.cloud/docs/cloud/insights/metric-correlations), you need to set the `claim_token` and `claim_room` variables.
+In order to connect your node(s) to your Space in Netdata Cloud, and see all their metrics in real-time in [composite charts](/docs/visualize/overview-infrastructure.md) or perform [Metric Correlations](https://learn.netdata.cloud/docs/cloud/insights/metric-correlations), you need to set the `claim_token` and `claim_room` variables.